 Productivity and People

-Series 1 explores the opportunities and challenges facing a regional human capital ecosystem.
-Building on this, Series 2 introduces Lifelong Open Learning Architecture (LOLA), a comprehensive policy framework to strengthen the development, use, and sustainability of regional human capital.
+Series 2 introduces Lifelong Open Learning Architecture (LOLA), a comprehensive policy framework to strengthen the development, use, and sustainability of regional human capital.

 LOLA functions as both a policy blueprint and an operational model, promoting equity by recognizing competencies acquired through any learning pathway and empowering adults to make informed choices across their fifty-year careers.
 By establishing a unified framework connecting learning providers, competency colleges, employers, and policymakers, LOLA builds the digital, financial, social, and physical infrastructure required for a truly lifelong learning ecosystem.